heymarcel/draft-ietf-wimse-headless-jwt-authentication/draft-levy-wimse-headless-jwt-authentication-practices.md

 # Key Discovery {#key-discovery}

 Issuer key discovery follows the steps outlined in Section 4 of [OIDC.Discovery].
-The Authentication Service makes a request to a location that is well-known according to [RFC5785]:
+The Exchange Service makes a request to a location that is well-known according to [RFC5785]:

 ~~~ text